What's in this standard

 Aims of this standard

 This labour rights standard is intended to help colleagues understand the treatment and working practices they can expect when working for Nationwide.
-This commitment should be felt and continually developed through our policies, processes and practices, as well as expressed and enhanced through targets and measures.
+This commitment is managed through our policies, processes, practices and related targets and measures.
 As such, the standard should be used as a point of reference in due diligence processes designed to identify, assess, prevent and mitigate people risk, across the organisation.

 Labour rights principles

-The Ten Principles of the UN Global Compact (opens in a new window) are intended to help organisations establish a culture of sustainability and integrity, by upholding their basic responsibilities to people and planet, and set the stage for long-term success.
+The Ten Principles of the UN Global Compact (opens in a new window) are intended to help organisations establish a culture of sustainability and integrity, by upholding their basic responsibilities to people and the environment.
 This includes labour commitments that are derived from the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work:

 The ILO defines decent work as ‘productive work for women and men in conditions of freedom, equity, security and human dignity’1 and covers2:

-Our commitment to providing decent work also ensures Nationwide’s support for the UN Sustainable Development Goals (SDGs), and in particular, SDG 8: Decent Work and Economic Growth (opens in a new window).
-This goal seeks the creation of well-paid quality jobs for all, promoting labour rights and safe and secure working environments, while eradicating forced labour, human trafficking, and child labour.
+Nationwide’s commitment to the UN Sustainable Development Goals (SDGs), and in particular, SDG 8: Decent Work and Economic Growth (opens in a new window), supports the creation of well-paid quality jobs for all, promoting labour rights and safe and secure working environments, while eradicating forced labour, human trafficking, and child labour.

 Freedom of association and collective bargaining

 Under the ILO Conventions, workers have the right to organise and participate in collective bargaining3.
 By promoting freedom of association, the ILO seeks to prevent discrimination against trade union members and officials.
-We work closely with the Nationwide Group Staff Union (NGSU) to collaborate and consult on or negotiate terms and conditions of Nationwide employment by means of our collective agreement.
+We recognise the importance of colleague representation and believe having access to, and being represented by, a trade union is an important aspect of employee voice.
+We work closely with the Nationwide Group Staff Union (NGSU) and Unite the Union to collaborate and consult on, or negotiate terms and conditions of, employment, by means of our collective agreements.
+This ensures our colleagues are represented and treated fairly.

 Our freedom of association policy statement describes how we meet this commitment, including:

-• Recognition of trade unions and our recognition agreement with the NGSU
+- Recognition of trade unions and our recognition agreements with the NGSU and Unite the Union

 Forced labour and child labour

 Nationwide is committed to its role in helping eliminate forced and child labour and we will never knowingly engage in any form of forced or compulsory labour, or child labour.
-We strictly adhere to UK employment regulation and conduct additional due diligence checks through our recruitment process.
+All our policies are informed by UK employment regulation and conduct additional due diligence checks through our recruitment process.

 Our modern slavery statement describes the activities and progress we make each year to help detect and deter incidences of modern slavery and human trafficking occurring through our operational activities and supply chain.